What if you never aged? What if dinosaurs were alive today? Explore the hypothetical with these and more 'what if'

 Earth's magnetic field has flipped many times before, and scientists say it will flip again (though probably not in our lifetime).
 While it might not be catastrophic, a major change in the magnetic field would present a special set of problems.

 You would probably be pretty freaked out if you ate uranium, right?
-Well, if you've ever eaten a potato or turnip, you may already have.
+Well, if you've ever eaten a potato or turnip, you may already have done so.
 How does your body deal with this radioactive substance?

 Feel like drinking a nice, big glass of embalming fluid?
 We didn't think so.
 But what would happen if a living person poured into his or her body something meant for the insides of the dead?
 Nothing good.

 A small amount of household bleach, while it sounds gross, probably won't harm you.
 But what happens if you drink more than that?

 Yes, you can eat marijuana, but turns out it can provide a much different -- and possibly more potent -- high than when you smoke it.
 Read on to find out ingested marijuana's effects on the body.